 - Stay engaged.
 Working together on particularly challenging chores can offer additional support and motivation for your child/teen when tough issues arise.

 Check your own tone and attitude toward chores!
-If you groan when it’s time to get them done, your child/teen will surely groan too.
-And it could add to your struggle to get your child/teen involved.
-So approach chores with a “Let’s dig in together!” kind of attitude, and that’s how your child/teen will learn to approach them as well.
+If you groan when it’s time to get them done, your child/teen will surely groan as well.
+And, it could add to your struggle to get your child/teen involved.
+If you approach chores with a “Let’s dig in together” kind of attitude, that’s how your child/teen will learn to approach them as well.

 Step 5.
 Recognize Effort and Quality to Foster Motivation

 - Recognize and call out when it is going well.
-It may seem obvious, but it’s easy not to notice when all is moving along smoothly.
 When children/teens are buzzing through putting their school supplies away and on time, a short, specific call out is all that’s needed.
-“I noticed you put all of your supplies in their proper bins on your own in the time we agreed upon.
+“I noticed you put all of your supplies in their bins on your own in the time we agreed upon.
 Yes!
 Excellent.”

 - Build celebrations into your routine.
 For example, “We’ll get our business taken care of first with clean up in the evening, and then we can play a game or watch a movie or show.”
 Include high fives, fist bumps, and hugs in your repertoire of ways to appreciate one another.